ironmagen/inventory-system/README.md

 delivery statements then generated in .csv, .pdf, or spreadsheet format according to the user need

 to do:

-[complete gui or google sheets API0] web-based python flask interface, store to cloud
+[complete gui or google sheets API0] update trajectory: web-based python flask interface, store to cloud

 complete main module logic